 I am a Senior Lecturer in English Literature.

-To date, my work has focused specifically on theories and representations of sex, time and space.
+My research focuses on modern and contemporary literature and theory, with particular emphases on time, narratology, theories of reading, sex and gender.
 My monograph, Sex, Time and Space in Contemporary Fiction: Exceptional Intercourse, was published by Palgrave Macmillan in 2016.
 This book examines the relationship between time, space and sex in contemporary literature, with a particular focus on the theoretical work of Giorgio Agamben.

-I am also the co-editor of Sex, Gender and Time in Fiction and Culture (Palgrave Macmillan, 2011), a collected volume that developed out of the AHRC-funded international conference ‘Sexualities In and Out of Time’ (Edinburgh, November 2008).
+I am also the co-editor of John Burnside: Contemporary Critical Perspectives (Bloomsbury, 2020) and Sex, Gender and Time in Fiction and Culture (Palgrave Macmillan, 2011), a collected volume that developed out of the AHRC-funded international conference ‘Sexualities In and Out of Time’ (Edinburgh, November 2008).